 Our goal is that students will graduate feeling confident to take the next steps in their careers having established a strong foundation that includes knowledge of the field, professional exposure, strong sense of self, and the skills to build exciting, sustainable futures.

 Additionally, students have access to the Tisch School of the Arts Office of Career Development and the Wasserman Center for Career Development, which also offers a wide range of support for students before and after they graduate.

 Have questions, comments, or ideas?
-Don't hesitate to reach out to Rachel Friedman who manages the Tisch Drama Office of Career Development & Alumni Engagement at firstname.lastname@example.org.
+Don't hesitate to reach out to Jessica Genick, Program Manager of the Office of Career Development & Alumni Relations, at firstname.lastname@example.org.